PDFTron is now Apryse. Same great products, new name.

 • Simplify tables that span pages

-For this use case, consider our advanced JS framework – WebViewer from-Office template generation.
-This brings native, dynamic PDF generation into the browser to embed in any web app.
-As a result, it becomes very easy to create complex PDF documents in seconds.
+For this use case, consider our advanced JS framework — WebViewer from-Office template generation.
+This PDF viewer in JavaScript brings native, dynamic PDF generation into the browser to embed in any web app.
+This results in very easy to create complex PDF documents in seconds.

 WebViewer document generation is the same process for both client-side or server-side generation; it uses the same templates, the same APIs, and the same logic to create pixel-perfect documents.
 It merges in JSON data client-side and leverages any Office file templates (docx, pptx, xlsx, and legacy Office formats).

-No servers, MS Office licenses, MS Office software, or plugins are required.
+No servers, Microsoft Office licenses, Microsoft Office software, or plugins are required.

 WebViewer JS Doc Gen Features

 WebViewer uses pagination logic, so formatting is better.
-In addition, it has table spanning logic that creates headers consistently across all pages, whereas HTML breaks the header so it appears only on the first page.
+Additionally, it uses table spanning logic to create headers consistently across all pages, whereas HTML breaks the header so it appears only on the first page.

 Other WebViewer doc gen features include: